pygame/pygame/docs/reST/ref/draw.rst

          .. note::
-            When using ``width`` values ``> 1``, the edge lines will grow outside the original boundary of the ``rect``.
+            When using ``width`` values ``> 1``, the edge lines will grow outside the original boundary of the rect.
+For more details on how the thickness for edge lines grow, refer to the ``width`` notes for :func:`line`.

-            For odd ``width`` values, the thickness of each edge line grows with the original line being in the center.

-            For even ``width`` values, the thickness of each edge line grows with the original line being offset from the center (as there is no exact center line drawn).
-As a result, horizontal edge lines have 1 more pixel of thickness below the original line and vertical edge lines have 1 more pixel of thickness to the right of the original line.

    :returns: a rect bounding the changed pixels, if nothing is drawn the
       bounding rect's position will be the position of the given ``rect``